 A Director at Eaton Vance (EV) is Buying Shares

-Following this transaction Winthrop Smith’s holding in the company was increased by 71.43% to a total of $1.12 million.
-Following Winthrop Smith’s last EV Buy transaction on December 19, 2018, the stock climbed by 5.8%.
+Following this transaction Winthrop Smith’s holding in the company was increased by 26.95% to a total of $1.04 million.

 See today’s analyst top recommended stocks >>